 Nationally, consumer sentiment had been improving since the low point of the Great Recession, but fell in August 2011 to near the lowest level of the recession and not far from the lowest level ever posted.
-The index reading dropped again in December 2012 as concerns about the Fiscal Cliff took hold, but recovered through July to its average since inception (85.1).
-After dropping In the three subsequent months, the series improved in November (75.1) and December (82.5) after the impasse in Washington appeared to be broken, but the latest reading (January: 81.2) dropped slightly.
+Since then, the reading has generally moved upward; however, the sentiment reading for March (March: 80.0) is still below its average since inception (85.1).